khaoula-ess/sql-data-analytics-project-/README.md

 # sql-data-analytics-project-
+📊 Overview
+Welcome to the SQL Data Analytics Project! 🚀
-This repository contains a curated collection of SQL scripts designed for data exploration, analytics, and reporting.
-The scripts cover a variety of analytical techniques, from basic database exploration to advanced performance analysis, segmentation, and trend reporting.
+This repository is a curated collection of SQL scripts crafted for:

-Features
-Database Exploration – Identify tables, fields, and relationships within the database.
+🔍 Data Exploration – Understand your database structure and relationships

-Metric & KPI Calculations – Aggregate totals, averages, recency, and other performance indicators.
+📈 Analytics – Generate insights using KPIs, metrics, and aggregations

-Time-Based Analysis – Trends, changes over time, and cumulative growth tracking.
+⏳ Time-Based Trends – Track changes over time and cumulative performance

-Segmentation – Categorize customers, products, or transactions for targeted insights.
+🧩 Segmentation – Group and analyze customers, products, or categories

-Reporting – Consolidated reports for customers, products, and overall business metrics.
+📑 Reporting – Build comprehensive and reusable SQL-based reports

+Whether you’re a data analyst, BI professional, or just sharpening your SQL skills, this repo is designed to help you explore, analyze, and interpret data efficiently.